 For more details, read the New York Teacher article, Tenure: What the DOE’s new framework means for you

-Generally, at the end of three years of satisfactory service, you will be entitled to due process rights under Section 3020a of the state Education Law, which governs the discipline and dismissal of tenured teachers.
+Generally, at the end of three years of acceptable service, you will be entitled to due process rights under Section 3020a of the state Education Law, which governs the discipline and dismissal of tenured teachers.
 This is commonly called acquiring tenure, but it is effectively the completion of your probationary period.
-Your completion of probation is indicated on the back of the annual performance review (rating sheet) that you receive at the end of the school year.

 Sometimes a principal will ask you to sign a document stating that you agree to an extension of your probationary period beyond the three years.
 If this occurs contact your chapter leader or your UFT borough office immediately so we can arrange, if necessary, for an attorney to review the document in order to protect your rights as a probationary teacher.